herd/herdtools7/pac_tests/notes/notes3.md

 ### `pac*` instruction:

-The `pac*` instruction must add two register read data dependencies, in particular it will read two register and use their value to write the output value `pacda(x, da, 0x0)` in the destination register (`x0` in this example).
+The `pac*` instruction must add two register read data dependencies, in particular it will read two registers and use their values to write the output value `pacda(x, da, 0x0)` in the destination register (`x0` in this example).

-In herd7, as I doesn't emulate `FEAT_CONSTPACFIELD` to reproduce the semantic of the Apple M3, calling `pac*` to a non canonical pointer (with a pac field different to `0...0` or `1...1`) raise an user error because the result si non-deterministic (it may forget the virtual address range of the original pointer).

 So here is an example of litmus test with the pacda instruction: